microsoft/aitour-concept-to-creation-ai-studio/src/README.md

 - `demo4-evaluate-your-prototype.md`: step-by-step instructions to run the demo 4.
 - `media`: folder containing images used in the markdown files.
 - `data`: folder containing the sample datasets used in demos 3 and 4.
-- `web_designer_flow`: folder containing the source code files for demo 3 and 4.
+- `web_designer_app`: folder containing the source code files for demo 3 and 4.

 ## Scenario